Digging deeperPlant Library

 A larger upright-rounded selection with showy deep yellow flowers from June into fall and fine textured dusty green foliage; the ultimate flowering shrub for northern gardens, hardy, tough and adaptable to all conditions, but dislikes wet soils

 Jackman Potentilla has yellow flowers at the ends of the branches from late spring to early fall.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The small ferny compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Jackman Potentilla is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.